material-components/material-components-web/packages/mdc-dialog/README.md

 * Pressing the Escape key within the dialog

 Both of these map to the `close` action by default.
 This can be accessed and customized via the component's `scrimClickAction` and `escapeKeyAction` properties, respectively.

 Setting either of these properties to an empty string will result in that interaction being disabled (i.e. the dialog will no longer close in response to the interaction).
+Exercise caution when doing this - it should always be possible for a user to dismiss the dialog.

-Any action buttons within the dialog which equate strictly to a dismissal with no further action should also use the `close` action; this will make it possible to handle all dismiss events consistently, while separately handling other actions.
+Any action buttons within the dialog which equate strictly to a dismissal with no further action should also use the `close` action; this will make it easy to handle all such interactions consistently, while separately handling other actions.

 #### Actions and Selections